-Though there is a reliable, good-value long-distance bus service, public transport in Cuba is generally slow, complicated and subject to frequent cancellations and delays.
-Improvements are creeping in but some services still work on a two-tier basis, with one service for convertible-peso-paying travellers and another, cheaper one for those paying in national pesos (foreign visitors are usually still obliged to pay in CUCs).
-Getting around the country efficiently means using buses or planes and, within cities, taxis in their various forms.
+Though there is a reliable, good-value long-distance bus service for travelling around Cuba, public transport on the island is generally slow, complicated and subject to frequent cancellations and delays.
+Getting around Cuba efficiently means using buses, long-distance taxis or planes and, within cities, taxis in their myriad forms.
+Some services still work on a two-tier basis.
+One service operates for convertible-peso-paying travellers and another, cheaper one for those paying in national pesos (foreign visitors are usually still obliged to pay in CUCs).

-Given the relatively low percentage of car owners, Cuba’s buses – known as guaguas, or omnibuses when referring to long-distance services – are at the heart of everyday Cuban life and by far the most commonly used form of transport, both within the cities and for interprovincial journeys.
+Given the relatively low percentage of car owners, Cuba’s buses – known as guaguas, or omnibuses when referring to long-distance services – are at the heart of everyday Cuban life.
+They are by far the most commonly used form of transport, both within the cities and for interprovincial journeys.

-Both of Víazul and Connectado-Cuba buses are equipped with air conditioning, toilets and, in some cases, TV sets.
-They can get very cold, so remember to take a sweater with you; it’s also worth bringing your own toilet paper.
+Buses are equipped with air-conditioning, occasionally usable toilets and, in some cases, TV sets.
+They can get very cold, so remember to take a sweater with you. it’s also worth bringing your own toilet paper.

 Local bus services

-While large numbers of foreign travellers use long-distance buses, very few use local buses as a means of getting around the country’s towns and cities.
-The almost complete lack of information at bus stops, absence of timetables and the overcrowding are more than enough to persuade most visitors to stay well away.
+While large numbers of foreign travellers use long-distance buses, very few use local buses as a means of getting around Cuba.
+The almost complete lack of information at bus stops, absence of timetables and overcrowding are more than enough to persuade most visitors to stay well away.
 However, as most journeys cost less than half a national peso, you may be tempted to try your luck.

 The only written information you will find at a bus stop is the numbers of the buses that stop there (and sometimes not even that).
 The front of the bus will tell you its final destination, but for any more detail you’ll have to ask.
 Once you know which bus you want, you need to mark your place in the queue, which may not even appear to exist.
-The unwritten rule is to ask aloud who the last person is; so, for example, to queue for bus #232 you should shout “¿Ultima persona para la 232?”
-When the bus finally pulls up, make sure you have, within a peso, the right change – there’s a flat fee of $0.40CUP.
+The unwritten rule is to ask aloud who the last person is.
+So, for example, to queue for bus #232 you should shout “¿Ultima persona para la 232?”
+When the bus finally pulls up, make sure you have, within a peso, the right change for the flat fee.

 Bicitaxis and cocotaxis

-Bicitaxis (also known as ciclotaxis) are three-wheeled bicycles with enough room for two passengers, sometimes three at a squeeze.
+Bicitaxis (also known as ciclotaxis) are three-wheeled bicycles.
+They have enough room for two passengers, sometimes three at a squeeze.
 In use all over the island, there are legions of these in Havana, where you won’t have to wait long before one crosses your path.
-Fares are not all that different from tourist taxis, but again, negotiation is part of the deal.
-Around $1CUC/km should usually be more than enough.
+Fares are not all that different from tourist taxis.
+Again though, negotiation is part of the deal.

-Less common cocotaxis, sometimes called mototaxis, are aimed strictly at the tourist market and offer the novel experience of a ride around town semi-encased in a giant yellow bowling ball, dragged along by a small scooter.
-Fares in Havana have become standardized at $0.50CUC/km, but there will always be drivers looking to charge unsuspecting tourists a higher rate.
+Less common cocotaxis, sometimes called mototaxis, are aimed strictly at the tourist market.
+They offer the novel experience of a ride around town semi-encased in a giant yellow bowling ball, dragged along by a small scooter.
+Fares are, again, negotiable.
+They should be used with caution as they don’t have the best safety record.

-Given the infrequency of buses on many routes and the fact that some significant destinations are completely out of reach of the bus and train networks, it makes sense to consider renting a car if you intend to do a lot of travelling around.
-Though it’s relatively expensive to hire a car (cheapest rates are around $40CUC per day), traffic jams are almost unheard of and, away from the cities, many roads – including the motorways – are almost empty, meaning you can get around quite quickly.
+Buses on many routes can be infrequent and some significant destinations are completely out of reach of the bus and train networks.
+Therefore it makes sense to consider renting a car if you intend to do a lot of travelling around Cuba.
+Though it’s relatively expensive to hire a car, traffic jams are almost unheard of.
+And away from the cities, many roads – including the motorways – are almost empty.
+This means you can get around quite quickly.
 That said, driving on Cuban roads can be a bit of an anarchic experience.

-Havanautos and Cubacar have the largest number of rental points throughout the island, though the other major rental company, REX, generally has flashier cars.
-It’s well worth reserving a car at least a week in advance if you can – especially if you want one of the cheaper models, which tend to run out fast.
-You make a reservation with any of the state agencies through wtransturcarrental.com.
+Havanautos and Cubacar have the largest number of rental points throughout the island.
+However, the other major rental company, REX, generally has flashier cars.
+It’s well worth reserving a car at least a month in advance if you can – especially if you want one of the cheaper models, which tend to run out fast.
+You make a reservation with any of the state agencies through transturcarrental.com.

 All agencies require you to have held a driving licence from your home country (or an international driving licence) for at least a year and that you be 21 or older.
 You will usually be required to provide a deposit of between $200CUC and $250CUC.